DanielCiccC/DanielCiccC.github.io/FINM3407/notes/behavioural_biases.md

 - People tend to favour local firms

 ## Cognitive dissonance
+Display cognitive dissonance when one simultaneously holds two thoughts which are psychologically inconsistent.

 ## Home Bias
 - Excessive optimism about the prospects of the domestic market.